Top 20 Types of Sturgeon: Complete Species Guide & Facts

 Lifespan and Growth Characteristics

 Sturgeon are among the longest-lived fish species, with many living 50-60 years on average.
 Some individuals, particularly Beluga and Lake sturgeon, can exceed 100 years.
-This extraordinary longevity comes with a trade-off: extremely slow maturation rates.
+This extraordinary longevity comes with a trade-off: extremely slow maturation rates that make populations vulnerable to overfishing.

 Males typically reach sexual maturity around 15 years, while females may take 20-25 years.
-This delayed reproduction makes sturgeon populations particularly vulnerable to overfishing.
+Some giant species like Beluga require 15-20 years before first spawning.
+This delayed reproduction makes sturgeon populations particularly vulnerable to exploitation.
 A single female can release between 100,000 to 3 million eggs during spawning, though she may only spawn every 2-4 years.

 Top 20 Types of Sturgeon You Need to Know